SAP-archive/teched2020-DEV161/exercises/ex9/README.md

-# Exercise 9 - Connect Your Project to SAP Cloud Platform Continuous Integration and Delivery Service - Setup the Service
+# Exercise 9 - Connect Your Project to SAP Cloud Platform Continuous Integration and Delivery Service - Set Up the Service

-In this exercise, you enable SAP Cloud Platform Continuous Integration and Delivery, and configure and run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes.
+In this exercise, you will enable SAP Cloud Platform Continuous Integration and Delivery, and configure and run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes.

 ## Exercise 9.1 - Enable SAP Cloud Platform Continuous Integration and Delivery

-After completing these steps, will have subscribed to SAP Cloud Platform Continuous Integration and Delivery and assigned the *Administrator* role to your user.
+After completing these steps, you will have subscribed to SAP Cloud Platform Continuous Integration and Delivery and assigned the *Administrator* role to your user.

 1. In your SAP Cloud Platform trial subaccount, navigate to the *Subscriptions* tab.
 Here, you can find the Continuous Integration & Delivery service:
   <br><br>![Service Tile](./images/CICD_ServiceTile.png)<br><br>

-2. Click the service tile and then click *Subscribe*.
+2. Click the service tile, and then click *Subscribe*.
   <br><br>![Service Tile](./images/CICD_subscribe_service.png)<br><br>

 3. In your SAP Cloud Platform subaccount, click *Security* → *Trust Configuration*.